NirDiamant/RAG_Techniques/CONTRIBUTING.md

 6. **Comparison:** Compare with basic RAG, both qualitatively and quantitatively if possible.
 7. **Additional Considerations:** Discuss limitations, potential improvements, or specific use cases.
 8. **References:** Include relevant citations or resources if you have.

+## Code Quality and Readability

+To ensure the highest quality and readability of our code:

+1. **Write Clean Code:** Follow best practices for clean, readable code.
+2. **Use Comments:** Add clear and concise comments to explain complex logic.
+3. **Format Your Code:** Use consistent formatting throughout your contribution.
+4. **Language Model Review:** After completing your code, consider passing it through a language model for additional formatting and readability improvements.
+This extra step can help make your code even more accessible and maintainable.

 ## Documentation